 Each bite and sting is unique to the creature that bites or stings you.
 How the stings and bites appear on your skin will vary by things like your sensitivity, how many stings or bites you received, and if you have received a dose of venom as well as how much.
 I'll show you some images below.

 Most land based creatures that sting are in the order of Hymenoptera.
-The stings of ants, wasps, bee, and hornets is either for defense or for predation, and almost always comes from the creature's abdomen.
+The stings of ants, wasps, bee, and hornets is either for defense or for predation, and almost always comes from the creature's abdomen or rear.

 Remember, they don't want to sting you!
 This is especially true of honey bees, that die after they sting.
-Some species of ant, wasp, and bee are more prone toward aggression, like Russian honey bees and yellow jackets, while most are quite mild and harmless.
+Some species of ant, wasp, and bee are more prone toward aggression, like Russian honey bees, velvet ants, and yellow jackets, while most are quite mild and harmless.
 Keep in mind that the benefits of these insects way out-strips the fact that they sting.
-In fact, most wasps are insect hunters, and are great at eating garden and house pests!
+In fact, most wasps are insect hunters and are great at eating garden and house pests!

 Honey bees and bumblebees use their stingers exclusively for defense.
 Their stinger is a modified ovipositor (egg laying tube).
 Honey bees can only sting once, because the stinger is barbed and will stick in the skin or surface that is stung.
 Honey bees literally pull out their internal organs when they pull away from the creature being stung, and as their stinger is left behind.
 It's important to remember that when they do this, their venom sac and dufours (scent) gland are left behind.
 They are still pumping away, even though the bee has left.
 This is why it's important to remove the stinger immediately upon contact.